nkernis/blog.noahkernis.com/content/posts/itp/fall_2019/intro_phys_comp/06_managing_the_project_pcomp_final/index.md

 After trying several project management tools, I decided to go with Airtable for everything.

-Here is a link to it: [00_Gossip_Protocol](https://airtable.com/shrGytbkMfYQqy0FA)

-And here is is embedded in this page...
+Here it is embedded in this page:

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrGytbkMfYQqy0FA?backgroundColor=pink&layout=card" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

+And here is a link to it if iframes fail...
+[00_Gossip_Protocol](https://airtable.com/shrGytbkMfYQqy0FA)